-Melbourne artist Prudence Flint paints interesting women in what she describes as "psychologically charged environments", wrapped up in flat pastel hues and soft light.
+Melbourne artist Prudence Flint paints portraits of women in what she describes as "psychologically charged environments", wrapped up in flat pastel hues and soft light.

 For her series Bedsit, the oil on linen works feature characters lost in thought – often on their own but sometimes accompanied by a friend or relative.
 It's up to us to decide what has happened in each scenario.
 Where does her inspiration come from?
 From "conflicts, pleasures, and intensities" that are preoccupying Flint at a certain time.